 How Do You Submit a J-1 Visa Application?

-To submit your application, ensure that you have read J-1 visa requirements and prepared all required documents:
+To submit your application, ensure that you have read the J-1 visa requirements and prepared all required documents:

 DS-2019 form, Certificate of Eligibility for Exchange Visitor Status